castacks/castacks.github.io/2021-08-31-xplane-ros.md

 ## XPlaneROS Overview

-**XPlaneROS** is the ROS wrapper which interfaces with the simulator using NASA's XPlaneConnect.
-Once this is running, the user doesn't need to worry about getting into the workings and can simply take up the useful information from existing messages published over ROS topics.
+**XPlaneROS** is the ROS wrapper which interfaces with the simulator using NASA's [XPlaneConnect](https://github.com/nasa/XPlaneConnect).
+Once this is running, the user can simply take up the useful information from existing messages published over ROS topics and hence, provides an abstraction layer over the simulator.

 <!-- <img src="images/xplane_ros_arch.png" alt="architecture"
 	title="architectur" />  -->